Degenerations of spherical subalgebras and spherical roots

 It follows that $y = x - z \in \mathfrak n$ and hence $[y, \mathfrak h_u] \subset \mathfrak h_u$, which implies $y \in \mathfrak a$.
 Consequently, $x \in \mathfrak a + \mathfrak h_u$ as required. \end{proof}

 \begin{corollary} The following assertions hold: \begin{enumerate}[label=\textup{(\alph*)},ref=\textup{\alph*}] \item $N_G(N^0)^0 = N^0$;

 \item $N_G(N_G(N)) = N_G(N)$. \end{enumerate} \end{corollary}

 \begin{proof} Part~(\ref{crl_second_normalizer_b}) follows from~(\ref{crl_second_normalizer_a}) thanks to Theorem~\ref{thm_BriP}(\ref{thm_BriP_b}).
-Part~(\ref{crl_second_normalizer_a}) is readily implied by Proposition~\ref{prop_normalizer}, but for convenience we provide a direct argument\footnote{This argument was communicated to the author by an anonymous referee.} not involving any structure results.
+Part~(\ref{crl_second_normalizer_a}) is readily implied by Proposition~\ref{prop_normalizer}, but for convenience we provide a direct argument\footnote{This argument was communicated to the author by one of the referees.} not involving any structure results.
 Again by Theorem~\ref{thm_BriP}(\ref{thm_BriP_b}), it suffices to prove that $N_G(N)^0 = N^0$.
 Let $N^\sharp$ be the common kernel of all characters of~$N$.
 Then Theorem~\ref{thm_BriP}(\ref{thm_BriP_a}) yields $N^\sharp \subset H$.
 Since $N^\sharp$ is preserved by all automorphisms of~$N$, it is normalized by $N_G(N)$, therefore $N_G(N)$ acts on $N/N^\sharp$ by automorphisms.
 As $N/N^\sharp$ is diagonalizable, the connected group $N_G(N)^0$ acts trivially on it and hence normalizes~$H$.
 Thus $N_G(N)^0 = N^0$. \end{proof}